altfinder/tubeshift-extension/README.md

 The wipe duration is the timeout duration for the overlay being displayed so that the color change acts as a progress bar for the overlay going away.

+Progress has been made here: the overlay image is now an SVG built out of components that can be animated by wiping left to right the white/grey color of the TubeShift arrow.

 ### Automatic Redirect

 As an opt-in option for the user TubeShift should automatically redirect the